rpeszek/my-blogs/posts/2022-01-03-ts-types-part3.md

 function verifyExtends<T2 extends T1, T1>() {}
 ```

-can ask TS subtyping questions.
+can be used to ask TS subtyping questions.

 ## Next Chapter